kittles/song_barker/server/public/puppet/debug_readme.md

 ## initial setup
-the app is an express server, so to run the server first install the dependencies with `npm install` from the server directory. the puppet debug page uses a transpiled javascript file, so in order to see the changes you make to javascript files, youll need to have the transpiler recompile everything if there is a change. this is handled by running `npm run watch`.
+the app is an express server, so to run the server first install the dependencies with `npm install` from the server directory. the following npm commands should also be run from the /server directory. the puppet debug page uses a transpiled javascript file, so in order to see the changes you make to javascript files, youll need to have the transpiler recompile everything if there is a change. this is handled by running `npm run watch`.
 NOTE- if you stop seeing your changes, theres a chance the transpiler is failing on a parse error, so be sure to check the output of that process.